joonas-fi/joonas.fi/blog/_posts/2020/2020-03-27-linux-kernel-probing.md

 tags:       ['programming', 'technology']
 ---

-Kernel probes allow you to attach debug points to the kernel (or even to extend it to some extent with persistent hooks).
+Kernel probes allow you to dynamically attach debug points to the kernel (or even to extend it to some extent with persistent hooks).
 You can attach not just to syscalls, but also to many functions inside the kernel (they have to be exported functions though).

+Dynamically means, that you don't have to recompile the kernel and/or restart your computer - it's pretty cool!

 ![](/images/2020/kprobe_fuse.gif)